 The outstanding aspect is the enormous publicity they’ve generated, love them or not, the underlining synopsis is they’ve been a talking point.

-This year, the tree is a large mistletoe like attraction, made of branches and decorated with silver baubles.
+Last year’s tree was a large mistletoe like attraction, made of branches and decorated with silver baubles.
 After speaking with numerous passers by, it was evident they loved it.

 I wasn’t everyone’s cup of tea though, so I diverted them to the traditional one a few yards away.